 Instructions

-- To make the icing, process the Erythritol in an electric spice/coffee grinder until it's very fine like icing sugar.
-Mix all icing ingredients in a small bowl with a whisk.
-If the icing is too thick, add more milk.
-If it's too thin, add more powdered Erythritol (or icing sugar).
-Smooth the icing on the cake, decorate with chopped nuts or seeds of choice.
-Enjoy!
-Read the recipe notes below.
+- To make the icing, blitz the Erythritol in a spice/coffee grinder until it’s super fine, like powdered sugar.
+Whisk all icing ingredients together in a small bowl.
+If it’s too thick, add a splash more milk; if too thin, add more powdered Erythritol (or icing sugar).
+Spread the frosting/icing over the cake, optionally decorate with nuts/seeds or marzipan carrots, slice, and enjoy!

 Notes